benjaminion/upgrading-ethereum-book/src/book.md

 The Merkleization function (called `merkleize()` in the SSZ spec, and [`merkleize_chunks()`](https://github.com/ethereum/consensus-specs/blob/v1.2.0/tests/core/pyspec/eth2spec/utils/merkle_minimal.py#L47) in the executable spec) takes a list of 32-byte chunks and returns the root of the tree for which those chunks are the leaves.

 The list of chunks passed to `merkleize_chunks()` can be any length, but will be padded with zero chunks so that the total number of chunks is rounded up to the next whole power of two, such that we conceptually have a full binary tree.
-Thus a list of three chunks gets implicitly padded with an extra zero chunk:
+Thus, a list of three chunks gets implicitly padded with an extra zero chunk:

 ```python
 >>> z = bytearray(32)